 This set of 12 fine point metallic markers can be used for writing, drawing, rock painting, and coloring.

 The water-based ink is made of environmentally friendly materials and is non-toxic.
-These are considered to be permanent but you may be able to remove or erase from a more nonporous surface.
+These are considered to be permanent but you may be able to remove or erase them from a more nonporous surface.

 Many positive reviews help to make this a great choice in this category.